uchiharod/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 ### Objective
-To build upon my existing python skills
+To build upon my existing python skills and to build my github portfolio